Pocket the Energy Rally Gains With Marathon Stock

 However, keep in mind it could be a long road to oil price recovery.
 Prices are back to where they were before the pandemic sell-off.
 But there’s no guarantee they will continue to climb.
 Or worse yet, fall back to prior lows.

 Nevertheless, Marathon Oil remains a high-risk, high-return opportunity.
-Consider shares a buy if they pullback from today’s prices.
+Consider stock in MRO a buy if they pullback from today’s prices.

 Thomas Niel, a contributor to InvestorPlace, has been writing single-stock analysis for web-based publications since 2016.
 As of this writing, Thomas Niel did not hold a position in any of the aforementioned securities.